Catalogues

 PDF file, 1.96 MB

 The Porcupine's Quill would like to acknowledge the support of the Ontario Arts Council and the Canada Council for the Arts for our publishing program.
-The financial support of the Government of Canada through the Book Publishing Industry Development Program (BPIDP) is also gratefully acknowledged.
+The financial support of the Government of Canada through the Canada Book Fund (CBF) is also gratefully acknowledged.